celo-org/rosetta/README.md

 ## How to run rosetta-cli-checks

-_Note that running these checks is most likely infeasible for most people on mainnet because you will need at least 1.5 terrabytes (as of 2022/11) of space and several days to be able to sync the chain.
+_Note that running these checks is most likely infeasible for most people on mainnet because you will need at least 1.5 terabytes (as of 2022/11) of space and several days to be able to sync the chain.
 Under the hood, the service is syncing a full archive node, which takes a long time.
 The construction service needs to reach the tip before submitting transactions.
 The data checks will